 Capital levels for Canadian banks are regulated pursuant to guidelines issued by OSFI, based on standards issued by the Bank for International Settlements.
-Regulatory capital is allocated to two tiers: Tier 1 and Tier 2.
+Regulatory capital is allocated to two tiers: Tier 1 (consisting of Common Equity Tier 1 capital and Additional Tier 1 Capital) and Tier 2.
 Tier 1 capital comprises the more permanent components of capital and the Bank's Tier 1 capital includes common shareholders' equity (common shares issued to the parent bank and shareholder bank) and retained earnings.
 Currently, the Bank does not account for any amount under Tier 2 capital.
 Total capital is defined as the total of Tier 1 and Tier 2 capital less deductions as prescribed by OSFI.

 The Bank actively manages its capital to maintain a strong capital base while providing strong returns to the shareholders and sustaining future development of the business.
-The Bank's capital management framework provides policies for defining, measuring, monitoring, managing and planning capital to ensure that the quantity and quality of the Bank's capital are adequate, at a minimum, to comply with all applicable regulatory requirements.
+The Bank's capital management framework provides policies for defining, measuring, monitoring, managing and planning capital to ensure that the quantity and quality of the Bank's capital are adequate, at a minimum to comply with all applicable regulatory requirements.

 Regulatory capital ratios are calculated by dividing Tier 1 and Total capital by risk-weighted assets.
-The calculation of risk-weighted assets is determined by OSFI's prescribed rules relating to on- and off-balance sheet exposures and includes an amount for the market risk exposure associated with the Bank's trading portfolios, as well as an amount for operational risk.
+The calculation of risk-weighted assets is determined by OSFI's prescribed rules relating to on- and off-statement of financial position exposures and includes an amount for the market risk exposure associated with the Bank's trading portfolios, as well as, an amount for operational risk.